owntone/owntone-server/docs/advanced/outputs-pulse.md

 # OwnTone and Pulseaudio

-You have the choice of runnning Pulseaudio either in system mode or user mode.
+You have the choice of running Pulseaudio either in system mode or user mode.
 For headless servers, i.e. systems without desktop users, system mode is recommended.